matthewatkins/kairos/README.md

 # Kairos Timekeeper Dashboard

-Kairos is an AI enhanced timekeeping application that differentiates itself by using energy levels as it's main mechanic.
+Kairos is an AI enhanced timekeeping application that differentiates itself by using energy levels as it's main mechanic as opposed to regular clock based time.

+This project is simply the **dashboard** part of what would be a larger application.

 ## Features

+_All data is faked_

+This dashboard includes:

+- AI adapted context modes for showing appropriate tasks.
+These contexts are simplified down to "work" and "personal" modes.
+- Context-Aware Time.
+Time display changes based on location, activity, and priorities.
+Shows current energy level with visual color indication.
+  - In work context: shows project deadlines and meeting countdowns
+  - In personal context: shows family events and personal goals
+  - AI transitions between contexts automatically
+- Suggested task list based on current energy level.
+- Energy patterns
+  - This includes a chart showing productivity cycles with day, week, and month views.
+These cycles are AI driven data assessed from actual patterns.
+  - AI suggested times and scheduling based on user patterns and energy levels.
+- Task list showing all current tasks based on the currenly assessed context.
+Includes the ability to quickly add new tasks to that context.

 ## Tech Stack